 Rental property investors can find housing affordability rankings and short-term changes of home prices in Oklahoma City from Kiplinger, one of the leading publishers of business and personal finance information in the U.S. According to the most recent report:

 - Since the last real estate cycle market peak in May 2006, home prices in Oklahoma City have increased by 34.9%.

 - Since the last real estate cycle market bottom in March 2012, home prices in Oklahoma City have increased by 35.6%.

 - Oklahoma City has an affordability index of 2 out of 10, meaning the metro area is one of the most affordable places to own a home in the U.S.

 Oklahoma City is one of the best places for home buyers and investors.
 It’s also a perfect location for people looking for a great quality of life, according to News 4 TV in Oklahoma City.

 Key Quality of Life Stats:

-- Oklahoma City is the 5th-best largest city for first-time home buyers.
+- Oklahoma City is among the best places for first-time home buyers.

 - Livability recently ranked Oklahoma City as one of the best places for people to get a fresh start.